Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: The protocol

-\dotparagraph{Detecting the command} The data contains the \ipc keyword \transferKeyword to allow the \btcMonitor to detect this transaction as a \transferCommand command.
+The data contains the keyword \transferKeyword to allow the \btcMonitor to detect this transaction as a \transferCommand command.
 The \btcMonitor then extracts the script \transferData from the witness and verifies whether the output UTXOs of \checkpointTx correspond to the values specified by the transfers in \transferData.
-If successful, the validators of the target subnet can mint the amount to each of the recipient address.
+If successful, the validators of the target subnet can mint the amount to each of the recipient addresses.